-Combined ADHD only differs from the other types in that the diagnosis incorporates both sets of symptoms instead of being either inattentive or hyperactive-impulsive.
-Because of the combination of symptoms, combined ADHD is more easily recognized.
-Historically, the differences between the presentations were in severity rather than the type of symptoms, and the more severe cases were diagnosed as combined type.
-Today, the combination of symptoms does not equate to increased severity.
+Combined ADHD differs from the other types in that the diagnosis incorporates both sets of symptoms.
+Because of this mix, combined ADHD is more easily recognized.
+Historically, the differences between presentations were in severity rather than type of symptoms, with more severe cases being combined types.
+Today, ADHD-C does not equate to increased severity.

 - Struggling to follow instructions